 - IOSH Working Safely (IOSH approved centre classroom invigilated exam only – not online)

-Here at Project Skills Solutions we offer the IOSH Working Safely course at a range of our nationwide training centres, available at competitive rates.
-However if your seeking to take on any of the other two courses such as the CCNSG – Safety Passport National course or Renewal course, or the Safety Pass Alliance Core H&S course, you can search online to find an alternative training provider.
+Here at Project Skills Solutions we offer the IOSH Working Safely course at our nationwide training centres, available at competitive rates.
+However if your seeking to take the CCNSG – Safety Passport National course or Renewal course, or the Safety Pass Alliance Core H&S course, you can search online to find an alternative training provider.

 How To Get Your ECS Labourer Card At Project Skills Solutions?